Confirm with your professor whether AI tools like ChatGPT are allowed for use within your assignments and course work before use.

 Example:

-There has been no guidance given by IEEE on how to cite generative AI within this specific style.
+The IEEE has not yet provided guidance about how to cite generative AI within this specific style.

-However, there have been libraries in North America and Australia that have suggestions on how to cite generative AI like ChatGPT that follow stylistic guidelines of IEEE.
+However, some libraries in North America and Australia have offered suggestions on how to cite generative AI content that follow the stylistic guidelines of IEEE.

 This guide was created by Julie Harding and Robert Miller, UMGC Library.